aarpon/hrm_docs/docs/admin/upgrade.rst

 Version upgrade
 ***************

-If you have upgraded the HRM in the past, you will know that some steps must be performed in addition to replacing the old HRM code with the new one: some entries might have been added or changed in the configuration files (``hrm_{server|client}_config.inc``), and the database structure might have been changed.
+If you have upgraded the HRM in the past, you will know that some steps must be performed in addition to replacing the old HRM code with the new one: some entries might have been added or changed in the configuration files (``hrm_config.inc``), and the database structure might have been changed.

 Stop the Queue Manager
 ======================